dariocurr/dl_project/README.md

 # Experiment on Breast Cancer Classification

-## Abstract
+## Short description

-Deep learning application developed using Keras with the aim of diagnosing breast cancer
+Deep learning application developed using *python* and *Keras* with the aim of diagnosing breast cancer

 ## Description